schkwve/vcmp/vcmp/docs/ROOMS.md

-# Chat Rooms Documentation
+# Chat Room Documentation

+## Overview
+Each chat room includes a Name, Description, and a unique UUID.
+The Name and Description are for display purposes only and do not impact the protocol functionality.
+Chat rooms have no strict member limit, though maximum capacity depends on the host’s resources.
+As VCMP operates on a Peer-to-Peer (P2P) model, there is no centralized server or dedicated host for rooms; instead, the room’s creator serves as the host.

-## Basic Structure
+## Member List Structure
-Chat rooms have a Name, Description, and a UUID.
-The Name and Description are only used for Display and have no functions in the protocol.
-A chat room can have an unlimited members, though the maximum size is defined based on the resources of the host.
-Since VCMP is based on Peer2Peer there is not server / room actually hosting it the creator of the room is hosting the room.
-The member list can be a linked list.
-Below is an example in the C programming language that implements a room.
-These rooms can be created, destoryed and edited.
-The usernames have a limit of 256 characters, and the room name has a limit of 64 characters, and the room description can be 256 characters long.
-These limitations can be changed in version 2.

-### C example
-The member list struct:
+The member list is implemented as a linked list, allowing dynamic growth as members join.
+Usernames are limited to 256 characters, room names to 64 characters, and descriptions to 256 characters, though these limits can be adjusted in future versions.

+## Example Implementation (C)

+**Member List Structure**:
 ```c
 struct member {
     uint64_t uuid[2];
     char username[32];
     struct member* next;
 };

 ```
-The room struct:
+**Room Structure**:
 ```c
 struct room {
     uint64_t uuid[2];